FhermiLevel/House-Price-Prediction/README.md

 ---

+**SHAP Summary Plot Interpretation**

+To better understand the decision-making process of the model, I applied SHAP (SHapley Additive Explanations), which provides transparent, model-agnostic interpretability.

+The SHAP summary plot highlights the most influential features driving house price predictions:

+OverallQual, GrLivArea, YearBuilt, TotalBsmtSF, and 1stFlrSF are the strongest contributors to the model’s output.

+Each point in the plot represents the impact of a feature for a single house in the dataset.

+Red points indicate higher feature values, while blue points represent lower values.

+Features with red points far to the right (e.g., OverallQual and GrLivArea) show that higher values of these features significantly increase predicted sale prices.

+Conversely, blue points on the left indicate low values that reduce the predicted sale price.

+The SHAP summary plot not only confirms the model’s learned patterns but also aligns with real-world expectations—for example, houses with higher quality ratings, newer construction, and larger living areas consistently sell at higher prices.
+This interpretability step ensures that the model is behaving reasonably and provides valuable insights for both stakeholders and end users.

+---

 **Final Decision:**

 The XGBoost Regressor is selected as the final model for this project due to its superior accuracy, lower error rates, and stronger performance under cross-validation